Azure/multimodal-ai-llm-processing-accelerator/README.md

 - Navigate to the function app directory: `cd function_app`
 - When starting the function server, a number of environment variables are loaded from a configuration file in the `function_app` folder, called `local.settings.json`.
 To get started quickly, you can clone the sample file (`cp function_app/sample_local.settings.json function_app/local.settings.json`).
 More info on local Azure Functions development can be found [here](https://learn.microsoft.com/en-us/azure/azure-functions/functions-develop-local).
 - Now review the newly created `local.settings.json` file.
 The file includes many placeholder values that should be updated to the correct values based on your azd deployment (these are usually capitalized, e.g. `DOC_INTEL_ENDPOINT` or `AOAI_ENDPOINT`).
   - The `sample_local.settings.json` file is configured by default to connect to a local Azurite storage account emulator for Azure Blob Storage bindings.
-To use this option, ensure the `AzureWebJobsStorage` parameter is set to `UseDevelopmentStorage=true` in the `local.settings.json` file, and then ensure that the Azurite emulator is installed on your system (e.g. using the [Azurite VS Code extension](https://marketplace.visualstudio.com/items?itemName=Azurite.azurite)) and that the local blob, file and queue servers are running locally on `127.0.0.1:10000`, `127.0.0.1:10001` and `127.0.0.1:10002`.
-  - If you would like to instead connect to an Azure Storage Account deployed in Azure, ensure that `AzureWebJobsStorage` is **not** set (delete both the key and value from the json file), and then set the following parameters based on the outputs in the azd .env file:
-    - `AzureWebJobsStorage__accountName` (update it to the azd output field: `storageAccountName`)
-    - `AzureWebJobsStorage__blobServiceUri` (update it to the azd output field: `storageAccountBlobUri`)
-    - `AzureWebJobsStorage__queueServiceUri` (update it to the azd output field: `storageAccountQueueUri`)
-    - `AzureWebJobsStorage__tableServiceUri` (update it to the azd output field: `storageAccountTableUri`)
+Review the [Azurite Azure Storage Emulator](#azurite-azure-storage-emulator) section for more info on how to configure or change the environment variables correctly.
 - Start the function server: `func start`
 - Once the local web server is up and running, you can either run the demo app, or open a new terminal window and send a test request:
 `sh send_req_summarize_text.sh`